pimcore/pimcore/doc/Development_Documentation/21_Deployment/05_Deployment_Tools.md

 - `1` To allow the modification, including the classes in `config/pimcore/classes` that normally are read-only.
 - when `not set` classes in `config/pimcore/classes` are read-only, but new classes are allowed and will be created in `var/classes`.

+With the env variable `PIMCORE_CLASS_DEFINITION_DIRECTORY` you can specify the directory to search for your class definitions if you do not want pimcore to search in `var/classes` or `config/pimcore/classes`.

 > **Note**: Changes on Pimcore class definitions not only have influence to configuration files but also on the database.
 > If deploying changes between different deployment stages also database changes need to be deployed.
 This can be done
 > with the `pimcore:deployment:classes-rebuild` command.